 GE 1.01 Development in Geologic Hazard and Constraint Areas.
-The county discourages development in Geologic Hazard and Constraint areas.
-The county may develop programs to mitigate existing development and will only allow development in Geologic Hazard and Constraint areas when a project poses low risks (trails, etc.), or it is an infrastructure project without viable alternative locations.
-In any case, new development in a hazard or constraint area will need adequate mitigation approved by county staff.
-The county refers to the guidelines and recommendations for studies presented in Figure GE-1 ("Review & Approval Guidelines for Properties with Geologic Hazards and/or Constraints") when reviewing proposals for development on properties possessing the geologic hazards and constraints listed and described in the table.
-Additional geologic hazards and constraints may be identified through a site-specific study in addition to those listed in Figure GE-1 and the "Geologic Hazard & Constraint Areas" map.
+The county discourages development in Geologic Hazard areas and only allows development in these areas when adequate mitigation can be demonstrated.
+The county refers to the guidelines and recommendations for studies presented in Figure GE-1 ("Review & Approval Guidelines for Properties with Geologic Hazards and/ or Constraints") when reviewing proposals for development on properties possessing the geologic hazards and constraints listed and described in the table.
+A geologic hazard study should be required and performed by a Colorado Professional Geologist for sites with the conditions listed here, and development approval should be subject to the applicant completing the recommendations provided in the completed study: